bbauska/meta-react-basics/README.md

 </details>

-Each Square will now receive a value prop that will either be 'X', 'O', or null for empty squares.
+Each Square will now receive a value prop that will either be 'X', 'O', or null for empty squares.</p>

-Next, you need to change what happens when a Square is clicked.
-The Board component now maintains which squares are filled.
+<p>Next, you need to change what happens when a Square is clicked.
+The
+Board component now maintains which squares are filled.
 You'll need to create a way for the Square to update the Board's state.
-Since state is private to a component that defines it, you cannot update the Board's state directly from Square.
+Since state is private to a component that defines it, you cannot update the Board's state directly from Square.</p>

-Instead, you'll pass down a function from the Board component to the Square component, and you'll have Square call that function when a square is clicked.
+<p>Instead, you'll pass down a function from the Board component to the
+Square component, and you'll have Square call that function when a square is clicked.
 You'll start with the function that the Square component will call when it is clicked.
-You'll call that function
+You'll call that function onSquareClick:</p>
-onSquareClick:

 ```
 function Square({ value }) {